Investor Chris Sacca is retiring from venture capital

 What he will be doing, he says, is potentially more (other) TV, along with a podcast that Sacca describes as “different from anything else I’ve seen out there,” with subject matter that is “hopefully boundless, eye-opening, and a little cathartic.”

-Matt Mazzeo, a former CAA agent who joined Sacca at Lowercase four years ago, told Forbes a couple of years back: “I don’t think Chris is one of those guys who makes a ton of money and drops the mic and leaves the room.
+Matt Mazzeo, a former CAA business development exec who joined Sacca at Lowercase in 2012, had told Forbes a couple of years back: “I don’t think Chris is one of those guys who makes a ton of money and drops the mic and leaves the room.
 He loves the people in the room so much that he’ll stay.”

 Times change, however.
 For Sacca, it’s now “time to walk away.”